tytydraco/yessleep/out/This_technology_shouldnt_exist.md

 *Beep*

-I could see again—I quickly scanned myself for injuries and then I saw it…my right, index finger had been sliced off and was laying on the floor in front of me—blood was spurting out of the stump where it used to be.
+I could see again—I quickly scanned myself for injuries and then I saw it…

+My right, index finger had been sliced off and was laying on the floor in front of me—blood was spurting out of the stump where it used to be.

 *Beep*